Build name: Black box

 This preamp turned out exactly as I wanted it.
 It gives awesome lead tone that I can shape later with my graphic EQ pedal.
 Leaving the 4th preamp tube from the SLO circuit makes the preamp more versatile.
 With gain pot I can control the amount of distortion that comes mostly from the cold clipper stage, but with volume pot over half the last stage gets overdriven.
 It gives different overdrive characteristics, since it’s warmer biased and followed by the cathode follower.
 Backing down on gain and cranking volume sounds warmer and more compressed than doing it the other way round.
 By playing with two knobs I can dial anything between warmer crunch tones and heavier distortion which is very cool.

-- Lowered first coupling cap from 22nF to 10nF.
+- Lowered first coupling cap from 22nF to 10nF to tighten the low end just slightly.

 - Added 470K resistor after the first coupling cap to ground.
 When I took the lead channel out of SLO/x88r I neglected the load of other channel(s) to the first stage.
 This compensates for it and reduces gain a bit (which is a good thing in this case!).